How to Avoid Unnecessary Match Losses

 What is a wager, really?

-A wager is when two or more people each risk something that's explicitly defined in order to win something from the other person.
+A wager is when a player or spectator risks something that's explicitly defined in order to win something probabalistically.
 It doesn't have to be money; it could be cards, who does the chores, or anything else.

 (The one exception is the tournament entry and prizes itself.
 As I mentioned earlier, by the commonsense meaning of the word, Magic tournaments are gambling, and they fit the definition of a wager: You put up money to enter, and you may or may not win it back.
 But obviously this shouldn't be included.
-The "Wagering" infraction only applies to wagers that are made in addition to the tournament stakes, bringing in external items of value.)
+The "Wagering" infraction only applies to wagers that are made in addition to the tournament stakes.)

 What is impropriety, really?